Facing backlash on killings, Duterte to find solace in Asean

 Duterte, however, will find solace from the storm of criticism in the Association of Southeast Asian Nations (Asean), which has a bedrock policy forbidding its member states from meddling in each other’s domestic affairs.
 That has fostered the 10-nation bloc, founded half a century ago, as it evolved into an unwieldy collective of dictatorships, authoritarian states and a monarchy, along with fledgling democracies.

-The foul-mouthed president will not only fit right in, critics say, he’ll likely steal the show.
+The foul-mouthed President will not only fit right in, critics say, he’ll likely steal the show.

 READ: Asean meet is Duterte’s debut as summit host